-In its automatic signal amplifier function, the CW grenade would not amplify of the incoming signal, but would recognize the transmitted messages and resend them, so the transmitted signal would be strong and noiseless again.
-And since each message would have an own unique identification number, the CW grenades would not send the once already transmitted messages again.
+In its automatic signal amplifier function, the CW grenade would not amplify the incoming signal, but would recognize the transmitted messages and resend them, so the transmitted signal would be strong and noiseless again.
+And since each message would have its own unique identification number, the CW grenades would not send the once already transmitted messages again.

 Every soldier would have an own tactical smartphone and at least one CW grenade.
 To send a message, one of the soldiers would use the smartphone app to write the message.
-To ease the use, the smartphone could be fixed to forearm of the soldier.
+To ease the use, the smartphone could be fixed to the forearm of the soldier.
 The message would be a short text message like an SMS.
 The app would encrypt the message, add a unique message identification number, the sender's own identification number and the recipient's own identification number, and then send it to the CW grenade via the soldier’s traditional handheld radio.

 The CW grenade using its own radio will send the encrypted text message as CW signal.
 All CW grenades that operate at the same frequency and detect the signal will automatically recognize the identifier numbers from the signal, and if the smartphone with the recipient's identifier number is connected, then the message will be forwarded to the recipient's smartphone in which the app can decrypt and display the message.

-The usefulness of this network is that no matter, how many CW grenades should be used as an amplifier between the sender and the recipient, and the soldiers can carry more CW grenades, which can be placed on the battlefield.
+The usefulness of this network is that no matter how many CW grenades should be used as an amplifier between the sender and the recipient.
+And the soldiers can carry more CW grenades, which can be placed on the battlefield.
 Thanks to the durability of the CW grenades, there is no need to be careful when placing them, it can even be thrown on tops of trees and buildings, and these CW grenades can be left behind as a consumable device.

 Because the CW grenades would be set to the same frequency as soldiers' own handheld radios, sending simple text messages through CW grenades instead of talking would be a very energy efficient way to communicate dozens or even hundreds of kilometers.

 In addition, one of the sixty available frequencies on the CW grenade could be labeled as an emergency frequency, and equipped with external antennas and solar panels, the CW grenades set to the same frequency can be placed in permanent locations, from mountain tops to safe houses, creating an always available backup communication network in places like Afghanistan.
-The acceptable identification numbers could be pre-programmed into the placed CW grenades to prevent network overload by unauthorized using.
+The acceptable identification numbers could be pre-programmed into the placed CW grenades to prevent network overload by unauthorized use.